AdelKS/LinuxGamingGuide/README.md

 **Some open Issues I have been having**
 - __Network Error on Twitch:__ Lately I've been getting network error on twitch when I switch between video sources (Desktop to Overwatch), I couldn't get help on it and I still can't figure out what the issue is...
 If you have any ideas please reach out!
 - __Decoding crashes__: Viewers on windows reporting that their decoder is crashing when watching my stream, I have no idea why.
 I think it's an FFMPEG-VAAPI thing.

+### Replay sorcery

+[Replay sorcery](https://github.com/matanui159/ReplaySorcery) is a tool to save small replays of your gaming sessions, without the need to be streaming.
+It saves a "video" of your play for the past `x` seconds in RAM: it is saved as sequence of JPEG images (small footprint on the computer's ressources).
+And these images are only converted to a video when you want to actually save a replay (more ressource heavy).
+I haven't given it a try, if you want to add hints and tips about it, please feel free to PR something or open an issue!

 ### Stream only the game sounds